 Prague is situated in the centre of Bohemia.
 The Vltava river runs through the city.
 Prague can be divided into four sections: Hradčany, Lesser Town, Old Town, and New Town.

 3. Why is Prague important for the Czech Republic?
 Tell me about it.

-Prague is important for the Czech Republic, because it is its capital.
+Prague is important for the Czech Republic because it is its capital.
 It is a political, cultural, academic and economic centre.
-Prague is the seat of the Czech president, parliament and government; and also seat of many state and international institutions.
+Prague is the seat of the Czech president, parliament and government; and also a seat of many state and international institutions.

 4. Which Prague boroughs are the most famous?
 Why?

 Old Town is probably the most famous borough.
 It is the geographical centre of Prague and most of the tourist attractions are located there (e.g. Charles Bridge, Old Town Square, Wenceslas Square).
 Another famous borough is the Lesser Town.
 It is situated across the Charles Bridge from the Old Town.
 It is famous for Lesser Town Square, Petřín Tower, or Lennon Wall.
 And lastly, Hradčany.
 This borough is known for the Prague Castle and St. Vitus Cathedral.

 5. Is Prague an interesting place to visit for tourists?
 Why? / Why not?

 Yes, Prague is definitely an interesting place for tourists.
 According to the Guinness Book of Records, it is the largest castle complex in the whole world.
 Prague’s architecture is also very remarkable, most of the historical buildings remain untouched, therefore baroque, gothic and renaissance buildings can all be found there.
 Prague is also one of the cheapest capitals in Europe, which is pleasant for tourists.

 6. Which are the Prague landmarks?
 Why?